Home » Budget-Friendly Creamy Chicken

 • Add the broth slowly while whisking.
 This helps the sauce turn silky instead of lumpy.

 • Mix the sour cream with a little warm broth before adding it to the pan.
-This makes the sauce smoother and helps the sour cream blend in without separating.
+It helps the sour cream blend in smoothly.

 • Keep the heat low after adding the sour cream.
-A gentle simmer is enough to warm everything through and keep the sauce creamy.
+A gentle simmer is enough to warm the sauce and keep it creamy.

 • Do not skip the fresh dill.
 It is the ingredient that makes this creamy chicken taste fresh, cozy, and homemade.